-Garden tool storage ideas to organise your shed
+Garden tool storage ideas – Garden tool storage – Tool storage garden

 So what are you waiting for?
 Check out these garden tool storage ideas – they’ll transform your shed into a streamlined space that even the biggest neat freak in your life will approve of…

 Planning on planting?
-Get filing with this neat seed packet organiser from the Burgon & Ball range (£19.95, Annabel James).
+Get filing with this neat seed packet organiser.
 As well as a cute wooden pencil and special seed envelopes, it comes with labelled dividers so you’ll know exactly what to plant each month.
 The carrying handles on either side make it super easy to move around the shed, too.
 Available in blue or burgundy.

 Who says toolboxes can’t be pretty?
 This rather lovely case (above) sports all the practical necessities – a main compartment made from glavanised steel for tools and another in the lid for smaller items – without scrimping on retro flower power style.